Charlie-Edwards/Charlie-Edwards/README.md

 I also know python and own an ESP32-S3 which I'm using to learn more about electronics and programming with C++

 I'm trying to make as much money from Cybersecurity as possible and I'm building this portfolio to document my progress.

+I'm from the UK and I was born on the 23rd of June 2012